tugrulelmas/AbiokaApi/README.md

 It opens a db transaction before calling service layer and commits this transaction after service layer response.
 If there is an exception, it rollbacks the transaction.

 #### 2. Service Interceptors
-There is service interceptors for adding additional behavior to the application services (AbiokaApi.ApplicationService application) without modifying service codes.
+It aims to add behavior for the application services (AbiokaApi.ApplicationService application).

 ##### 2.1 RoleValidationInterceptor
 if the current user hasn't the role which is necessary for the application service method, it throws an exception.